Ripley, Surrey: History

 The village has existed since Norman times – the chancel of the church of St. Mary Magdalen shows construction of circa 1160 there and supporting feet of fines and ecclesiastical records mention the village at the time.
 Ripley's sister village of Send to the south-west was the governing parish over the village for over 700 years until 1878 when they became two separate ecclesiastical parishes; they became separate civil parishes in 1933.

 Amenities

 The village includes a coaching inn, the Talbot Inn, which dates back to 1453, as well as The Clockhouse (formerly Drake's) restaurant, which has been awarded a Michelin star and 3 AA rosettes.
 The Anchor, on Ripley High Street, has 2 AA rosettes and is listed as a Michelin Guide Restaurant.
 The village high street includes two small supermarkets, cobblers and a bakery.
 The other pubs in the village are the Jovial Sailor on the western outskirts, The Ship Inn, The Seven Stars and The Half Moon.

 Ripley has one private school, Ripley Court Preparatory School.
 The Ripley Church of England primary school is now shut.

+Ripley Farmers' Market

+Ripley has a monthly Farmers' Market on the second Saturday of each month, from 9am until 1pm.
+The market consists of, on average, 45 stalls.